 — Nicole Lefebvre

-Growing up, Caroline Allatt played in her family band getting exposed to all the classics - The Beatles to Billy Joel, Led Zeppelin to Tracy Chapman.
+At a young age, Caroline Allatt played the guitar and sang in her family band getting exposed to all the classics - The Beatles to Billy Joel, Led Zeppelin to Tracy Chapman.
 Trained in jazz composition, arrangement, guitar, and voice, from CEGEP Saint-Laurent in Montreal, she had proven to be an incredibly diverse player and songwriter.

-Lured by Vancouver’s siren song, she made the trip out West in 2012, performing for an entire year as a professional busker on Granville Island, and winning over the East Van scene with the release of her second self-titled EP from producers Jesse Waldman and Marc L’Espérance.
-The second EP went for an intimate vide achieved by paring down the instrumentation and arrangements.
-Maintaining the same lighthearted feel, the second EP deepness to the lyrics, Caroline partnered with Charlotte Lemieux for some lyrics.
+By 21, Allatt released her first EP produced by the Production Guitare Verte in Quebec with manager Nicole Lefebvre and producer Eric Bernard.
+Lured by Vancouver’s siren song, she made the trip out West in 2012, performing for an entire year as a professional busker on Granville Island.
+Winning over the East Van scene she released her second self-titled EP from producers Jesse Waldman and Marc L’Espérance.

 Currently writing new material, stay tuned for an upcoming release.